LeeMorinUCF/ECP3004S21/demo_26_PP_Ch_15_Test_Debug/README.md

 Test after each such change: rerun your program and reproduce the error.
 Check whether the error still occurs or a new error appears.
-If you make more than one change, you won't know which change in the code madea change to the error, if any remains.
+If you make more than one change, you won't know which change in the code made a change to the error, if any remains.

 1. *Keep records.*
 Like any other scientist, you should keep records.